Shriyam-Avasthi/Shriyam-Avasthi/README.md

 - 👋 Hi, I’m @Shriyam-Avasthi
-- 👀 I’m interested in Programming and Software Development
+- 👀 I’m interested in Game Development, Programming and Software Development
 - 🌱 I’m currently learning Machine Learning with python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Game Development.
 - 📫 How to reach me Linkedin: linkedin.com/in/shriyam-avasthi-2004

 <!---